Starter (clothing line): Decline and restructuring

 Although Starter began 1994 with a 23-percent increase over the first quarter 1993, it suffered a loss of $2.2 million in the second quarter.
 Second quarter 1994 sales were flat: $57.8 million, slightly lower than second quarter sales from 1992.
 Starter had predicted the loss, which it blamed on late deliveries from vendors, shipping delays to retailers, additional advertising and personnel costs, as well as start-up and contractor costs for a new Memphis distribution facility.

 1997 saw Starter become one of three suppliers (along with Champion and then-rival Nike) of uniforms for the NBA, most notably the New York Knicks and Charlotte Hornets.
 When the original company declined financially, their accounts went to Puma.
 In 2000, when 29 other MLB teams switched to the MLB Authentic Collection, the New York Yankees were the last team to wear Starter jackets.

 The Starter name was purchased in 1999 by Official Starter Properties and Official Starter.
-These holding companies were in turn purchased by Nike on August 12, 2004 for about $43 million.
+These holding companies were in turn purchased by Nike on August 12, 2004, for about $43 million.

-Recent years
+2000–present

 Starter partnered with Walmart during the late 2000s/early 2010s.
 On November 15, 2007, Iconix Brand Group bought the Starter brand from Nike, Inc. In 2009, Starter signed an exclusive endorsement agreement with quarterback Tony Romo, who was the featured brand ambassador for Starter's national advertising.
 In those years, Starter manufactured compression shirts, similar to Under Armour brand compression shirts, compression shorts, basketball shorts, snapbacks for other companies/brands, basketball sneakers, tennis shoes, sport team logo-less jackets and slide sandals.
 Starter had a Tony Romo line of track pants, jerseys and jackets.
-On March 12, 2013 it was announced that Starter would be relaunching the Starter satin and pull-over jackets in the latter half of Summer in Foot Locker stores and Sports Authority stores within the United States and Canada.
+On March 12, 2013, it was announced that Starter would be relaunching the Starter satin and pull-over jackets in the latter half of Summer in Foot Locker stores and Sports Authority stores within the United States and Canada.
 The new line of satin and pull-over jackets were sold in stores and online.
 Starter operated with the assistance of G-III Apparel Group, which produces the jackets had helped Starter acquire licensing to the MLB, NBA, NFL, NHL and NCAA.

 On July 24, 2018, it was announced that Starter was selected as the official on-field apparel and game day uniform supplier for all eight teams of the Alliance of American Football, which would shut down midway through its only season in 2019.
 Starter provided equipment to all teams until the league folded in April 2019.
 In November 2019, the company announced an agreement with Coca-Cola to produce and commercialise apparel with the logo and image of the brand.